maryamtahhan/notes/SubmarinerVXLANGW.md

 # Submariner VXLAN Cable Driver Overview

-The following is a topology overview for a simple Submariner deployment deployed with:
+The following is a topology overview for a simple Submariner deployment deployed with the VXLAN Cable Driver:

 ```
 make deploy using=lighthouse,vxlan